-So, you’re an MMA fighter and you’re ready for the spotlights of the big stage.
+Jiu-Jitsu moves that you will use in MMA fights may make you an absolute winner or absolute loser.
+Using “wrong” Jiu-Jitsu moves in MMA can really cost you a lot.
+So, you’re an MMA fighter and you’re ready for the spotlights on the big stage.
 But how much confidence do you have in the different aspects of your game?
-BJJ, wrestling, muay thai, boxing, judo…they all have their part to play when the cage door closes.
+BJJ, wrestling, Muay Thai, boxing, judo…they all have their part to play when the cage door closes.

-Lets use the example of Olympic weightlifting to paint a clearer picture.
+Let’s use the example of Olympic weightlifting to paint a clearer picture.
 The Olympic lifts (clean, jerk, snatch etc.) are an incredible tool to develop explosive power and strength.
-However, they have a larger learning curve than most other forms of plyometric and strength training because Olympic weightlifting is a sport in it’s own.
+However, they have a larger learning curve than most other forms of plyometric and strength training because Olympic weightlifting is a sport on its own.
 It takes years for Olympic lifters to become experts in moving such massive weight correctly.

-It’s the same with BJJ.
+It’s the same with Brazilian Jiu Jitsu Moves in MMA.
 Sure, you might decide that you’re gonna guillotine everyone and focus solely on perfecting the guillotine for use in MMA but it’s not going to get you far.
-Without a strong base in BJJ you can’t use the art to truly add to your MMA arsenal.
+Without a strong base in BJJ, you can’t use the art to truly add to your MMA arsenal.
 BUt developing the base alone will take years.
-So now, there’s a decision to be made.
-Are you willing to put in the time and gain the much needed experience for a well rounded MMA game or are you going to go for the quick fix?
+So now, there’s a decision you have to make.
+Are you willing to put in the time and gain the much-needed experience for a well rounded MMA game or are you going to go for the quick fix?

-All that being said, not all aspects of the BJJ game have the same level of application in MMA.
+Most noteworthy, not all aspects of the BJJ game have the same level of application in MMA.
 Even with highly restricted striking options, like the example of Combat Jiu Jitsu, strikes can significantly impact what you can safely do on the ground.
-In MMA context, BJJ has to be focused towards the very basics – as much control as possible, from a position of safety, that’ll ultimately lead to a submission.
+In MMA context, the very basics of BJJ should be the main focus – as much control as possible, from a position of safety, that’ll ultimately lead to a submission.

 Let’s take a look at some of the options that are most likely to guarantee you victory when the fight hits the mats.

 The infamous “Mata leão” or “lion killer” was the original choke that brought BJJ to glory and kicked off the emergence of MMA.
-It’s a highly reliable technique, not just because it leaves no doubt about the winner (tap or nap) but because it is executed from one of the best positions for complete control in BJJ – the back position.
+It’s a highly reliable technique, not just because it leaves no doubt about the winner (tap or nap) but because you’re doing it from one of the best positions with complete control in BJJ – the back position.

 With a strong seat belt control and properly aligned hooks, both the shoulder girdle and the hips of the opponent are immobilized.
-After winning the grip fight, the choke can be sunked in, resulting in pressure on the carotid arteries which restricts blood flow to the brain, causing a deprivation of oxygen which leads to loss of consciousness.
+After winning the grip fight, the choke is there, resulting in pressure on the carotid arteries which restricts blood flow to the brain, causing a deprivation of oxygen which leads to loss of consciousness.

 2. Guillotine choke

 The Guillotine choke is accessible from different levels in an MMA fight, both standing and on the ground.
-A powerful submission, the Guillotine is performed from the front side of an opponent, by placing them in the front headlock position.
-From there, the choking arm is the one placed across the neck, connected to the other arm via a variety of grips.
-The non choking arm is used to tighten the choke, and can be connected to the choking one with the opponent’s arm included (arm in guillotine).
+You can perform Guillotine from the front side of an opponent, by placing them in the front headlock position.
+From there, you place the choking arm across the neck, connecting it to the other arm via a variety of grips.
+The non-choking arm is used to tighten the choke and can be connected to the choking one with the opponent’s arm included (arm in guillotine).

 The Guillotine choke places pressure on the trachea, resulting in disruption of the air flow and subsequent loss of consciousness.

-The mechanics of the choke are in the triangle created around the opponent’s neck by your legs on two sides and his trapped shoulder on the third.
+The mechanics of the choke are in the triangle that you create around the opponent’s neck by your legs on two sides and his shoulder on the third.
 By using your legs against their neck you ensure that your strongest body part is attacking their weakest.
-Angles play a major role in finishing the triangle choke and that’s were a good base of Jiu Jitsu proves it’s worth.
-A rushed submission is a bad one in any situation, but when the guy/girl on top can rain punches and elbows on your face it is a whoel different story.
+Angles play a major role in finishing the triangle choke and that is a good base of Jiu-Jitsu proves it’s worth.
+A rushed submission is a bad one in any situation, but when the guy/girl on top can rain punches and elbows on your face it is a whole different story.

-One of the most well known locks in grappling martial arts, the armbar is as effective an submission as it is simple.
-It can be set up from virtually every position in BJJ and has a very high finish rate.
+One of the most well-known locks in grappling martial arts, the armbar is as effective a submission as it is simple.
+You can set it up from virtually every position in BJJ and have a very high finish rate.

 Mechanically speaking, the armbar creates tension in the elbow joint, applying force in the direction opposite of the joint’s natural bend direction.
 Prior isolation of the shoulder joint and control of the wrist is mandatory in order to obtain efficient control before applying the lock.
 As with the triangle, a very strong body part (the hips) is applied against a week body part (the elbow joint) causing a break in the arm.

-Of all the positions the armbar is available from (closed guard, side control, back control) non is more dominant for setting up this submission then the mount.
+Of all the positions the armbar is available from a lot of situations you find your self in a fight (closed guard, side control, back control…).
 Strikes can be used to “soften up” your opponent before ultimately transitioning into a strong position for finishing the lock.